-Wine (Wine Is Not an Emulator) is an open-source application provides compatibility of running software developed for Microsoft Windows on Unix-like operating systems.
+Wine (Wine Is Not an Emulator) is an open-source application that provides compatibility with running software developed for Microsoft Windows on Unix-like operating systems.
 With the help of Wine, you can run Windows software on a Linux system.
-Wine 5.0 is the latest version available for the installation on Ubuntu systems.
+The development team has recently released the latest Wine 8.0 version that is available for installation on Ubuntu systems.

+This tutorial helps you to install Wine on Ubuntu 22.04 and Ubuntu 20.04 LTS Linux systems.
 The Winehq team provides PPA for installing Wine on Ubuntu systems.
-So we will use official wine ppa for the packages installation.
+So we will use official wine PPA for the package installation.

-You must have sudo privileged account access to Ubuntu 20.04 LTS system.
+You must have sudo privileged account access to the Ubuntu system.

-First of all, The systems running with the 64-bit architecture needs to enable 32-bit architecture.
+First of all, The systems running with the 64-bit architecture need to enable 32-bit architecture.

 sudo dpkg --add-architecture i386